Skip to Content

 Old San Juan Puerto Rico

-While it is evident there has been a massive effort to lovingly restore Old San Juan, it is an effort still in progress.
-There are still remnants of a city in decay which makes you appreciate even more the almost film-set quality of the ‘New’ Old San Juan.
+While it is evident there has been a massive effort to lovingly restore Old San Juan, it is still in progress.
+There are still remnants of a city in decay which makes you appreciate the almost film-set quality of the ‘New’ Old San Juan.

 Old San Juan Puerto Rico